redis-developer/hentry-server/README.md

 ![https://i.imgur.com/AFGOWdM.png](https://i.imgur.com/AFGOWdM.png)
 - main interface that is used by event organizers.

-### Landing Page
+- clean, minimal ui
+- option to search via team ID in landing page

 ![https://i.imgur.com/PebX7cQ.png](https://i.imgur.com/PebX7cQ.png)

-### Team Details Page
-shows the friendly name of each device in team, and also their platforms.
+- shows the friendly name of each device in team, and also their platforms.
 ![https://i.imgur.com/XOUdZYP.png](https://i.imgur.com/XOUdZYP.png)

-When a device a hovered,
+- When a device a hovered
 ![https://i.imgur.com/Nqp6ecN.png](https://i.imgur.com/Nqp6ecN.png)

+- opening the details of any device shows a live graph of project snapshot and entropy.
+- (refer video)

 ## Deployment